 To learn more about the settlement, visit www.strykermodularhipsettlement.com.
 Attorneys for the Stryker Corp. estimate that the settlement funds will be disbursed to the claimants by the end of 2015.

 If you or your loved one had a hip replacement which failed, needed to be replaced, or caused medical complications like blood poisoning, you may be eligible for compensation.
 The personal injury lawyers in Phoenix at Phillips Law Group are investigating claims against Stryker, Johnson & Johnson, and other manufacturers of defective hip implants, and would like to hear from you.

-Call or text 1-800-706-3000 or use our case evaluation form to schedule a free consultation and learn how you can protect your legal rights if you were injured by a defective medical device.
+Call 1-800-706-3000 or use our case evaluation form to schedule a free consultation and learn how you can protect your legal rights if you were injured by a defective medical device.